-I have never really gotten along that well with translator apps.
+I have never really gotten along that well with translator apps, so I’ve always used Espresso Translations.
 The reason is a core one: the need to actually type the words in manually.
 It can be difficult enough to copy text into a touchscreen, which is only made all the more difficult when you consider that you are attempting to type in unfamiliar words in an unfamiliar language.

 With VTranslator, all you need to do is point your iPhone camera at a word, select the language and the app will translate any text or words in the image for you.
 It works really well, although you must make sure the text is clear against the background.
 I couldn’t find any problems with the way it works during my time with it.
 You do also have the option of entering text the old-fashioned way, if you are not able to take or get the correct picture.